PBasham/PBasham/README.md

 1. Google UX Certificate
 2. AWS Certification

-🌱 September 2022 Goals:
+🌱 October 2022 Goals:
-  1. Create and release a Habit Tracker Mobil App.
+  1. Complete and release a Habit Tracker Mobil App.
-  2. Create and deploy website using React.js and TypeScript.
+  2. Expand my deapth of knowledge in Java

 🎹 Piano is one of my greatest passions!
 (Alongside coding!)